mcarla/ufo/HOWTO.md

 ```

-Depending on the position in the filling pattern some bunch gets kicked 2 times, while others only once:
+Depending on the position in the filling pattern some bunch gets kicked 2 times, while others only once.
+The label shows the delay between the kick and the stored beam expressed in turn-periods units:

 ![nlk emittance blow-up](https://github.com/mcarla/ufo/blob/main/doc/nlk2.png)